Are You Being Cheap With Yourself?

-Not long ago, I realized that I was being cheap with myself over something pretty silly – tissues.
+Several years ago, I realized that I was being cheap with myself over something pretty silly – tissues.
 I always bought the store brand, never the “Puffs Plus Lotion” or the “Kleenex Ultra Soft.”
 Allergies plague me almost year-round, so I use a lot of tissues.

-Six weeks ago, my mom stayed with me for a few days while she was recovering from hip surgery.
+My mom stayed with me for a few days while she was recovering from hip surgery.
 She left behind a box of Puffs Plus Lotion when she returned to her third-floor condo.
 I felt like I hit the lottery – YAY!
 Soft tissues!

 The next time I went grocery shopping, I stocked up on the good, brand name, super soft tissues.
 My nose has never been happier!

 I’m telling you this “tale of the tissues” because many of us are being cheap with ourselves in some form or fashion.
 There is something we want that will add real value to our lives but we don’t allow ourselves to have it even though we can afford it!